MA Accounting and Finance

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Teaching takes place across the Central Area campus.
 You will have access to all the University's libraries and computer facilities.
-Honours students have access to the Business School's Undergraduate Resource Centre at 16 Buccleuch Place.
+Honours students have access to the Business School's Undergraduate Resource Centre, on level 11 of David Hume Tower.

 In Year 3, you may also study abroad through the University's international exchange programme.
 To participate in an exchange programme you need a strong academic performance in Year 1.

 Courses are taught through a combination of lectures, tutorials and computer workshops.

 You will be assessed on presentations, reports, essays, exams and individual and group projects.

 Find out more about this programme's aims, what you will learn, how you will be assessed and what skills and knowledge you will develop.